-There are some terrific restaurants on the Ave., including Primo Grill, Asado and Dirty Oscars Annex.
+There are some terrific restaurants on the Ave., including Primo Grill and Asado. an Argentine themed steak house.
 And if “music” is your thing, don’t miss Jazzbones.
 If you live in this district you can go shopping, have a drink, grab a bite to eat and hit the clubs, all without a car!

 Living in Tacoma: Community Events

-Art on the Ave, held in July, is a festival for art and music lovers!
+Art on the Ave is held in July, is a festival for art and music lovers!
 Spanning 8 blocks with over 100 artists and vendors, this event attracts over 10,000 people and is the largest free art festival in Tacoma.